-Because the people who use Nintendo's video game systems and accessories are of all ages, creating our products involves establishing a unique set of design safety standards that comprehensively considers regulations, such as the U.S. Consumer Product Safety Improvement Act*1 as well as the safety requirements for general electronic products.
+Because the people who use Nintendo's video game systems and accessories are of all ages, creating our products involves establishing unique design safety standards that comprehensively consider regulations, such as the U.S. Consumer Product Safety Improvement Act*1, as well as the safety requirements for general electronic products.

 *1 Consumer Product Safety Improvement Act

 A U.S. law that restricts the use of phthalate esters in products and the use of lead on a product's surface.